Volcanic Wonders & the Sky LagoonTour ID: SRE06

 Í stuttu máli

-- Visit to the new eruption site
+- Visit to an eruption site

 - Gunnuhver geothermal field of various mud pools

 - Brimketill natural pool carved out of an eroded lava shoreline

 My husband won't stop talking about this excursion or showing people the photos and videos he took - which is not at all like him!
 He would agree with everything Ninny Ebaum has just written - it was cloudy and hail fell at the top of the fairly arduous climb so you do need warm, waterproof clothes and good boots.
 Going back down was more difficult because of the scree and angle of the slope but this was a once in a lifetime experience that he, our son and his wife will never forget.
 I was glad to stay behind with our granddaughter who was below the age limit of 9 years!
 They would have liked more time to enjoy the experience which was over too soon.